Memphis Birth Injury Attorneys Handling Oxygen Deprivation Claims

 Advocating for children with birth asphyxia in Memphis, Jackson and throughout West Tennessee

 When children emerge from the cocoon of safety of the womb, the vast majority are strong, healthy and in perfect form.
-However, the birth process can be traumatic and there are many opportunities for things to go wrong.
+However, sometimes the birth process can be traumatic and there are many opportunities for things to go wrong.
 In adverse situations when the mother or the baby experiences complications at the time of childbirth, the infant may suffer from oxygen deprivation.

 At the law firm of Bailey & Greer, PLLC, we help families in West Tennessee take legal action against the doctor and/or hospital responsible for their infant’s oxygen deprivation birth injuries.
 Our birth injury lawyers in Jackson and Memphis, as well as our on-staff Registered Nurses, can evaluate your child’s medical records to see if medical negligence was a contributing factor to their injury.

 What are the causes of oxygen deprivation?

-Oxygen is vital to sustain life, and when the brain is not receiving enough oxygen to function the cells begin to die off.
-As cells die brain damage occurs and this can do lasting damage to the brain and to the rest of the body.
-Hypoxic Ischemic Encephalopathy describes a condition where the infant’s oxygen supply is diminished.
+Oxygen is vital to sustain life, and when the brain is not receiving enough oxygen to function, the cells begin to die off.
+As cells die, brain damage occurs and this can do lasting damage to the brain and to the rest of the body.
+Hypoxic Ischemic Encephalopathy (HIE) describes a condition where the infant’s oxygen supply is diminished.

-When an infant is deprived of oxygen at birth it can cause several different problems as the child develops including:
+When an infant is deprived of oxygen at birth it can cause several different problems as the child develops, including:

 - Physical disabilities